maxShen701/NoPo3DFusion/README.md

 ## Acknowledgements

 This project is developed with several fantastic repos: [NoPoSplat](https://github.com/cvg/NoPoSplat), [CogVideoX](https://github.com/zai-org/CogVideo) and [MVSplat360](https://github.com/donydchen/mvsplat360).
 We thank the original authors for their excellent work.

+D. Y. Chen's contributions were made while he was a PhD student at Monash University.